 Sliced potatoes in a 2 quart, 8 x 8 casserole dish.

-8. Pour the milk/onion/herb mixture over the potatoes in casserole dish.
+8. Pour the milk/onion/herb mixture over the potatoes in the casserole dish.

 9. Cover the vegan scalloped potatoes with aluminum foil.